Ravilochan/StaTwig_Favorite_Service/README.md

 # Favorite-Service
 Service which favourites Users Ideas and store them in Database.
 This service is written in NodeJS with ExpressJS , MongoDB as database using Mongoose ORM.
-A User can Favorite an Idea , Unfavorite any idea.
+A User can Favorite an Idea and Unfavorite any idea.
+All the data is stored in MongoDB Atlas.

 # Installation
 Clone this repository into your local system